-At many places, we were told that Himachal has now left Kerala behind.
-I came back and checked, well as per 2011 census Kerala is still up there followed my many North Eastern states.
-But yes Himachal has made great progress in literacy in last one decade and you can see that when you interact with people.
+In many places, we were told that this state has now left Kerala behind.
+I came back and checked, well as per the 2011 census Kerala is still up there followed by many North Eastern states.
+But yes the state has made great progress in literacy in the last decade and you can see that when you interact with people.

 Telecommunications was extremely good till Kinnaur and in Spiti, only BSNL worked.
 Landlines are totally extinct and people seem to have forgotten that they existed ever.

 Throughout the trip, we found the minimal use of plastic bags.
 Everywhere we found cloth bags that can decompose easily even if they are thrown as such.
 In small villages like Nako, youth clubs take ownership of keeping their villages plastic free and clean.
 I saw a volunteer pick up the garbage and put it in dustbins as he took me around for the village walk.
 The eco-consciousness of Himachali’s added a layer of joy to this travel as you feel hopeful – if they can do it, so can the rest of India.

 We found no large and ultra-luxury hotel chains in this region.
 While the whole place was geared up quite well to host tourists with homestays and small guesthouses.
 We stayed in some of the best hotels served by Banjara Camps.
 And most survived on electricity provided by the state electricity boards.
 Most did not use generators and the ones who did use generators, used it very judiciously.
 All water heating was using solar heaters and a lot of lighting was using solar lanterns.

 The government seems to be working